ryanleejeon/Nike_Passion_Project/README.md

 ### Objective:

 For athletes, shoes provide comfort, protection, and performance.
 But there are so many different types.
 On the inevitable day my Romaleos 3 finally tore at the seams, I thought of the question: which color Romaleos 5 should I buy?

+As a graduate student in computer vision and data science, this got me thinking how to answer the question...

-Which got me thinking, what colors are even in style?
+# What shoe colors are in style?

+Take a look at the new releases in the mens section- where do we even begin?

 ![ScreenShot](img/intro.png)